-SPS and the Faculty of Sexual and Reproductive Health (FSRH), with the support of specialist stakeholders working within clinical practice, have produced PGD templates for medicines commonly used within reproductive services.
+SPS and the Faculty of Sexual and Reproductive Health (FSRH), with the support of specialist stakeholders working within clinical practice, have produced PGD templates for contraception commonly supplied or administered within reproductive services.

 The aim of these templates is to produce a consistent presentation which has been reviewed by specialists within reproductive health.
 They have ensured that the legislative and clinical parameters have been fully considered.

 The PGD templates may require local adaptation to reflect local policies, commissioning arrangements etc – the areas of each PGD template requiring local adaptation are highlighted in blue throughout each PGD template.

 The PGD templates contain advisory text (highlighted in yellow) intended to support the adoption of the PGD – all text in yellow highlight should be removed from final versions of the PGDs.

 Each organisation using these PGD templates must ensure that it is clinically signed by a senior pharmacist, a senior doctor and any other professional group representatives involved in its use and that it is reviewed in line with the organisation’s PGD governance system.
 The organisation’s governance lead (or nominated deputy) must sign to authorise the PGD on behalf of the authorising organisation to ensure that this document meets legal requirements for a PGD.
 See SPS website or NICE guidance for further guidance on signatories.